kailash-manasarovar/statement/docs/timeline/2024/january.md

 ### The photographer

 - When I get home, on my `@JackChardwood` feed, I see a photo of a woman swimming.
-- - The picture AI drew for me is not quite right, but perhaps helpful.
+- The picture AI drew for me below is not quite right, but perhaps helpful.

 ![Swimmer](../../content/images/swimmer.png)